 • Resources – Develop better ways to use our natural resources that provide sustainable sources of food, products, or prosperity.

 During registration, participants will identify the “challenge” best addressed by their project.

 Each year, approximately 300 projects are entered and judged in the junior, intermediate, senior, and special awards categories.
 Participation in the Fair also ensures the students' eligibility to compete for a position on the team representing the Ottawa-Carleton Region at the subsequent national competition, the Canada Wide Science Fair (CWSF).
-For 50 years, many participants have gone on to successful careers in science and technology.
+For over 50 years, many participants have gone on to successful careers in science and technology.
 The calibre of entries each year is nothing short of amazing!
 In recent years, participants have applied for, and received, patents for inventions they have presented at the Fair.

 Since its inception in 1961, the Ottawa Regional Science Fair has been conducting its fund-raising at the local level.
 Included in this challenging task is raising enough funds to send a Regional team to the CWSF each year.
 Traditionally, our students have been very successful at the national level.
-What started in a school gymnasium almost 50 years ago has now grown into a significant annual event that showcases the considerable academic talents of our region's youth.
+What started in a school gymnasium over 50 years ago has now grown into a significant annual event that showcases the considerable academic talents of our region's youth.

-Q2: Where is the Canada Wide Science Fair this year and who can go?
+Q2: Where is the Canada Wide Science Fair (CWSF) this year and who can go?

-CWSF 2013 is in Lethbridge Alberta, and the 11 best students selected as grand prize winners at the ORSF will get an all-expense paid trip to the week-long event in May.
+CWSF 2016 is in Montreal, Quebec, and the 11 best students selected as grand prize winners at the ORSF will get subsidized trip to the week-long event in May.

 Q3: How are projects judged and scored?